Questions About Classes and Going Dancing

 - So, it's just the tango then?

 Actually, we do three dances: the tango, the milonga and the tango vals.
-The milonga is generally a fun, faster and more insistent dance.
+The milonga is generally a fun, faster dance.
 It uses the basic steps of tango but often shorter and with fewer expressive pauses.
-Tango vals is very similar to the waltz.
-In Glasgow-Tango classes, the milonga is normally encountered in the second term.
-Much of tango vals is about adapting your tango steps to a three-four waltz time.
+Tango vals is very similar to the waltz and you adapt your tango steps to a three-four waltz time.
+In Glasgow-Tango classes, the vals and milonga are normally encountered at the Improver level.